-1 with federal laws regulating immigration, protecting the civil rights of all persons and 2 respecting the privileges and immunities of United States citizens."
+A.R.S. § 11-1051(L) states that the section "shall be implemented in a manner consistent with federal laws regulating immigration, protecting the civil rights of all persons and respecting the privileges and immunities of United States citizens."
 A.R.S. § 11-1051(L).
-3 And the Arizona Legislative Council issued an analysis of A.R.S. § 11-1051(B) to the 4 Arizona Legislature while the legislation was being considered, which states that: 5 "A.R.S. section 11-1051 does not allow for the indefinite duration of an individual."
+And the Arizona Legislative Council issued an analysis of A.R.S. § 11-1051(B) to the Arizona Legislature while the legislation was being considered, which states that: "A.R.S. section 11-1051 does not allow for the indefinite duration of an individual."
 Adams.
 Decl.
 Tab 40.
-Thus, A.R.S. § 11-1051(B) must be construed to limit the 6 7 detention of any person pending an investigation into the person's immigration status to a reasonable time.
-8
+Thus, A.R.S. § 11-1051(B) must be construed to limit the detention of any person pending an investigation into the person's immigration status to a reasonable time.
+12